CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### Default Parameter Values

 If a _sensible_ default exists for a function parameter or class property, don't require the user to provide it.
-Use Cesium's `defaultValue` to assign a default value to a local variable.
+Use Cesium's `defaultValue` to assign a default value.
 For example, `height` defaults to zero in `Cartesian3.fromRadians`:
 ```javascript
 Cartesian3.fromRadians = function(longitude, latitude, height) {
     height = defaultValue(height, 0.0);